liuyulo/b58/README.md

 </details>

-The [art](./assets/alice.png) in the opening, the [dolls](./assets/pickups/) as pickups during gameplay, and the animated [doll](./assets/postgame/) in the ending all come from pixels arts in [here](http://forest.her.jp/moricchi/dot.htm) (JP).
+The [art](./assets/alice.png) in the opening, the [dolls](./assets/pickups/) as pickups during gameplay, and the animated [doll](./assets/postgame/) in the ending all come from pixels art in [here](http://forest.her.jp/moricchi/dot.htm) (JP).
 Although the website was last updated in 2016, the author says they are free to use [whatsoever](http://forest.her.jp/cgi-bin/imagedot/dat/skin/pi03f_blue/index.html) (JP).

-The character during gameplay is drawn with [this image](https://mi-keito.tumblr.com/image/166035811580) (Tumblr) as reference.
+The character during gameplay is drawn with [this image](https://mi-keito.tumblr.com/image/166035811580) (Tumblr) as a reference.
 I downscaled the image and animated myself.

-All other assets are handmade by myself, including the UI compenents, transitions, etc. Some [maths](./docs/math.md) were involved.
+All other assets are handmade by myself, including the UI components, transitions, etc. Some [maths](./docs/math.md) was involved.

 This project is also inspired by Stephen's [B58 project](https://github.com/Epicsteve2/CSCB58_Project) in Winter 2021, which was also a reference to Touhou 8.
 This project uses themes from Touhou 5 and 10 (see [Music](#mulic)), and the playable character is from the Touhou character, Alice Margatroid, who appeared in Touhou 5, 7, 8 and 11 ([wiki](https://en.touhouwiki.net/wiki/Alice_Margatroid)).